The Resurrection

 Jonah's Escape

-Just as there is an Old Testament prophecy stating the duration of Christ's stay in the tomb, so there is an Old Testament type giving the same message.
+Just as there is an Old Testament prophecy stating the duration of Christ's stay in the tomb, so there is an Old Testament type furnishing the same prediction.
 Jesus Himself referred to it when He rebuked His enemies for seeking a sign.

 For as Jonas was three days and three nights in the whale's belly; so shall the Son of man be three days and three nights in the heart of the earth.